spiral/docs/components/pagination.md

 Results pagination is one of the most imporant part of any project interface.
 Spiral trying to clearly separate pagination process by itself and way used to represent pagination in template or page.

 ## Paginable Objects
 If you wish to apply pagination to your data source/object, you only have to implement `PaginableInterface` which requires few methods to be defined.
-In addtion to that, object must expose `count` method (hovewer this method might not be used by countless paginators):
+In addtion to that, object must expose `count` method (however this method might not be used by countless paginators):

 ```php
 interface PaginableInterface extends \Countable